Water Distiller FAQs

 Distilled water is the purest form of water and the easiest for your body to assimilate.
 Alkaline water has a higher pH level than tap water.
 Some people claim that drinking alkaline water can help prevent disease, such as cancer and heart disease.
 However, there is no research to verify these claims and there is no evidence that alkaline water is better than tap water.
 There are suggestions of potential risks from alkaline water.
 In a study where rat pups were given alkaline water showed impaired growth and damage to cardiac muscle.
 A case report released in 2015 said that when a municipal water plant in a town in Germany accidentally increased the water’s pH to 12, skin burns ensued.

 Yes you can, using one of our quality water distillers.

 Is reverse osmosis water the same as distilled water?

-The water distillation process is much more effective that reverse osmosis as water distillation leaves your water 99.99% pure.
-The added charcoal filter included with the Megahome Water Distiller improves water purity further.
+The water distillation process is much more effective that reverse osmosis as water distillation removes 99.9% of contaminants.
+The added charcoal filter included with the Megahome Water Distiller improves water purity further by removing Volatile Organic Compounds (VOCs).
 Water distillation is also a much easier process.

 - It is considered to be the purest type of water.

 - It effectively removes dangerous toxins from your system.

 - It prevents infection from water-borne diseases.
 Some species of parasites and bacteria start their life cycle with human ingestion.
 Drinking distilled water is your best bet at not catching these diseases.

 - Drinking distilled water protects your family from various chemicals including pesticides, nitrates, fertiliser and contamination from your copper or lead pipes.